myak2h/smsmessage/README.md

 cw city \*tartu\*

-in place of Tartu, you can replace the name of the city you want to get weather information for.
+In place of Tartu, you can replace the name of the city you want to get weather information for.

+If you want to test this application send me your phone number so that i can verify it with the code that is sent to you by twilio.
+This is because i am using the free plan of twilio.

+My email is abel2mesfin@gmail.com.